nginxinc/kubernetes-ingress/docs/content/configuration/global-configuration/command-line-arguments.md

 ### -weight-changes-without-reload

-Enables the ability to change the weight distribution of two-way split clients reloading NGINX.
+Enables the ability to change the weight distribution of two-way split clients without reloading NGINX.

 Requires [-nginx-plus](#cmdoption-nginx-plus).